sigmie/docs.sigmie.com/src/pages/docs/indices/languages.md

 description: Predefined Language specific settings.
 ---

-Improve your analysis using predefined Language filters.
+Predefined Language filters.

 ---

+You can pick your Index Language in the Index settings in the "Language" tab.

+[IMG]

 ## English